Warping/Boid-Pathing/README.md

 ## Example Output

 The simulation visualizes the boids as triangles that move and interact in real-time.
 Metrics such as average distance to the target and collisions are plotted after the simulation ends.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-- Craig Reynolds for the original Boid algorithm.
-- Pygame and Matplotlib for visualization and plotting.

----

 Enjoy experimenting with the Boid Pathing Simulation!